galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ## Outward sequence analysis

 The next step is to use to use generated FASTA files corresponding to the aminoacid and nucleotide sequences to perform the external analysis tools.
 In that case, we will use **PfamScan** for predicting protein domains and **CPAT** predicting the coding potential.
-This informatin will be integrated in the downstream analysis.
+This information will be integrated in the downstream analysis.

 > <comment-title>Additional sequence analysis tools</comment-title>
 >